open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 : Encrypt local files for long-term storage using CDOC 2.0 Client Application and password-based cryptography by creating a new CDOC 2.0 Container.
 This use case is useful for occasions where decryption does not depend on availability of hardware tokens.

 **Scope**
-: CDOC2 Client Application (Client)
+: CDOC 2.0 Client Application (Client)

 **Use Case Level**
 : User goal